 - 9.2.15 The objective of IFRS 4 is to specify the financial reporting for insurance contracts by any entity that issues such contracts until the Board completes the second phase of its project on insurance contracts.
 In particular, IFRS 4 requires: - a) limited improvements to accounting by insurers for insurance contracts; and - b) disclosure that identifies and explains the amounts in an insurer's financial statements arising from insurance contracts and helps users of those financial statements understand the amount, timing and uncertainty of future cash flows from insurance contracts.

 IFRIC 19: Extinguishing Financial Liabilities with Equity Instruments

-9.2.16 IFRIC 19 applies in full to all entities covered by the Manual, subject to the requirements of paragraphs 3.2.7, and 8.2.7 c).
+9.2.16 IFRIC 19 applies in full to all entities covered by the Manual, subject to the requirements of paragraph 4.2.7.

 10 Other assets and liabilities